-Iron Maiden's first single released in the United States.
-The B-side of the single was "I've Got the Fire."
+This was Iron Maiden's first single released in the United States.
+The B-side of the single was a cover of Montrose's 1976 song "I've Got the Fire."

-The album cover showed Icarus' wings being torched by Eddie, the band's mascot.
+The album cover shows Icarus' wings being torched by Eddie, the band's mascot.

 Steve Harris: "It's a really good song but we much prefer it live.
 We tend to play it a little bit faster live.
 Looking back on it now we feel we could have played it at the faster speed on the album.
 This little extra touch gives it a bit more fire.
 If you're counting solos, this is Dave (Murray)."

-On the top right-hand corner of the back of the album Somewhere in Time, you can see Icarus falling from the sun with his wings on fire.
+On the top-right corner of the back cover of the 1986 Iron Maiden album Somewhere in Time, you can see Icarus falling from the sun with his wings on fire.